suni639/fraudbusters/README.md

 <br>

 **High-level actions:**
-- Set up a simple blockchain using Flask and Web3.py.
+- Set up a simple blockchain.
 - Log model updates from each client on the blockchain.
 - Aggregate updates securely.
 - Evaluate the global model's performance.